abaig19/abaig19.github.io/index.md

 ## About My Advisor

-My advisor for this research project is Sharief Oteafy.
-Dr. Oteafy is an Associate Professor in the School of Computing at Jarvis College of Computing and Digital Media, DePaul University, and a senior IEEE member.
-He also hold the position of Adjunct Associate Professor in the School of Computing at Queen's University.
-He founded the Next Generation Networking (NexGeN) lab at DePaul University, where he focuses on interdisciplinary development in IoT and Tactile Internet architectures.
-He collaborates with the Telecommunications Research Lab at Queen’s University and am the lead technical editor and secretary for the IEEE P1918.1 Tactile Internet Standard, set for publication in Q1 2023.
-Dr. Oteafy research interests span novel paradigms in sensor networks, advancing core technologies in the Internet of Things and synergy efforts in next generation context-aware sensing systems and content-centric networks.
-More information about Dr. Oteafy's work can be found here: https://www.soteafy.com
+Sharief Oteafy is an Associate Professor at the School of Computing, DePaul University, where he founded the Next Generation Networking lab.
+His research focuses on developing the Tactile Internet, Medical IoT, dynamic architectures for interoperability in the Internet of Things, and orchestration of Big Sensed Data.
+He is the lead technical editor of the IEEE Tactile Internet Standard.
+He co-authored a book on “Dynamic Wireless Sensor Networks” and over 80 papers.
+He served as the General Chair of IEEE LCN 2023, and co-chaired a number of IEEE conferences and symposia.
+He has been delivering tutorials on IoT and Tactile Internet since 2014.
+He is currently an Associate Editor with IEEE Communications Magazine and on the editorial board of Wiley’s Internet Technology Letters.

 ## About My Project